james7132/Hourai/README.md

  * Configurable Auto-Mod - automatically respond to known events to apply moderation.
 Integrates tightly with configurable escalation ladders.
  * Community Moderation Tools - take a load off of your mod team by letting the community moderate itself.
 (Not yet implemented).
- * Anti-Raid Tools - automatically or manually shut down raids (Not yet implemented)
+ * Anti-Raid Tools - automatically or manually shut down raids (Partially implemented)
  * Identity Tracking Tools - users changing usernames to avoid punishment?
    Hourai keeps track of their 20 latest usernames.